 by Chris Clemens

-Since their humble beginnings in 1797 they have grown to become one of the largest manufacturers of buckwheat products in the entire world.
-Operating sixteen hours a day for five days out of the week, their headquarters in downtown Penn Yan lay claim to being the ‘Buckwheat Capital of America’ and also to setting a pretty cool world record honored by the folks at Guinness World Records.
+Since their humble beginnings in 1797 Birkett Mills has grown to become one of the largest manufacturers of buckwheat products in the world.
+Operating sixteen hours a day for five days each week, their headquarters in downtown Penn Yan lay claim to being the ‘Buckwheat Capital of America’.
+It would only be appropriate that such a place would also have a Guinness World Record.

-Previously, the record for largest pancake had been held by three guys in England who made one in March of the same year that measured 25 foot in diameter.
-Theirs surpassed the previous record holder of St. Albans, VT who had created a 20 foot concoction in 1984.
+Previously, the record for largest pancake had been held by three guys in England set just a few months before.
+Theirs was only slightly smaller and measured 25 foot in diameter.
+Those guys surpassed the previous record holder of St. Albans, VT who had created a 20 foot concoction in 1984.